cpfaff/befdata/README.md

 for your data during an on-going data collection or analysis.
 Other project members can only access your data after a data access request.

-Main features of the BEFdata platform are:
+## Main features

+A brief list of the most important features:

-* Users can add data using the spreadsheet software (e.g. Excel)
+* Users can add data using a spreadsheet software (e.g. Excel)
+* Online access to data of working groups for better collaboration
+* Provides tools to curate naming conventions in primary data.

-* The software can export the metadata into as international standard (EML)
+* The software can export metadata as Ecological Metadata Standard

-* Provide online access and manage within collaboration naming conventions as part of the primary data.

 * Keep record of ideas for analysis and data exchange (Proposals)

-BEFdata is developed within the Chinese-European DFG Research Unit “BEF China” (FOR 891), a new forest Biodiversity and Ecosystem Functioning (BEF) experiment in subtropical forests in China.
+* Access to data with the rBEFdata R package for (analysis, documentation)

 ## Getting Started